ycchen1989/Var-QuantumCircuits-DeepRL/README.md

 [Variational Quantum Circuits for Deep Reinforcement Learning](https://arxiv.org/abs/1907.00397)

-- This work awarded Xanadu AI software competition research track 1st rank.
+- This work awarded Xanadu AI software competition research track 1st prize.
 [News](https://medium.com/xanaduai/xanadu-software-competition-the-results-are-in-9ccb6a3b591b?source=collection_home---6------5-----------------------)

 We also sincerely thank the supports from Xanadu AI to provide PennyLane, which is a great value to the quantum AI community.